Solving the transport equation by the use of 6D spectral methods in spherical geometry: Introduction

 1) As mentioned above, we assume the mass of the radiative particles to be zero (which for astrophysical neutrinos is a fairly reasonable assumption).

-2) Neutrino and photon polarisation states will not be taken into account, and will be averaged on.
+2) Neutrino and photon polarisation states are not taken into account, and are averaged on.

-3) The interacting plasma will be assumed to be at the local thermal equilibrium.
+3) The interacting plasma is assumed to be in local thermal equilibrium.
 This physical oversimplification will allow for a much simpler treatment, by enabling to introduce the full thermal equilibrium limit in the equations.

-4) For the simplicity of discussion, possible general relativistic terms will not be taken into account.
-We believe this aspect, though physically important in some astrophysical computations, will in no way change the behaviour of the numerical scheme, or the mathematical properties of the studied equations.
+4) For the simplicity of discussion, possible general relativistic terms are not taken into account.
+We believe that this aspect, though physically important in some astrophysical computations, will in no way change the behaviour of the numerical scheme, or the mathematical properties of the studied equations.

-Using (6+1) general spherical coordinates in phase space, we will perform a numerical resolution using spectral methods based on Fourier/Chebychev decomposition, depending on the type of coordinates involved.
-This decomposition will be performed in the physical space (classical spherical coordinates $(r, \theta, \phi)$) as well as in the momentum space (energy dependence and angular coordinates for the momentum part).
-Due to possible discontinuities arising on the space variable $r$, we will also propose an hybrid version of the code in which we use finite differences only in this dimension.
+Using (6+1) general spherical coordinates in phase space, we will perform a numerical resolution using spectral methods based on Fourier/Chebychev expansions, depending on the type of coordinates involved.
+This expansions will be performed in the physical space (classical spherical coordinates $(r, \theta, \phi)$) as well as in the momentum space (energy dependence and angular coordinates for the momentum part).
+Those methods have been developed and extensively used by our group and were described for the first time in~\cite{Bona1985} (see also the review of~\cite{Gran2009}).
+Due to possible discontinuities arising on the space variable $r$, we will also propose a hybrid version of the code in which we use finite differences only in this dimension.
 A tentative conservative full spectral version including also a Chebychev decomposition in $r$ will be designed and tested as well.
-We shall show in different contexts relevant results in 5 dimensions at most, and give the corresponding CPU time obtained for every simulation, on single-processor runs of an ordinary computer with a clock frequency of $2.5$ Ghz. \\ \\ The paper is organised as follows: in section 2, we present the general mathematical framework of the transport equation, alongside with typical physically motivated source terms for the equation.
-In section 3 we present two asymptotic settings for physical transport of neutrinos and photons, namely the coherent transport case and the Fokker-Planck approximation.
-Those two limiting cases will be used as test problems in the ensuing numerical investigations.
-Section 4 will present the derivation of the transport equation in our chosen coordinates, as well as the possible mathematical problems that arise with this description; a few solutions will then be proposed to handle resolution in the most efficient way.
-Section 5 presents first numerical tests of the designed code, including time evolution for uniform distribution and full coherent transport using hybrid discretization.
-Finally section 6 will present a solution to the spectral approach in spherical symmetry, with an emphasis on the issue of conservation of the number of particles.
+We shall show in different contexts relevant results in 5 dimensions at most, and give the corresponding CPU time obtained for every simulation, on single-processor runs of an ordinary computer with a clock frequency of $2.5$ Ghz.